Eat & Drink

 Arizona's Best Sweets: Tucson

-From mint-chocolate shakes to icy raspados featured on the Travel Channel, Arizona has plenty of reasons to eat dessert first.
-Here, we round up some of the best sweets in Tucson.
-Also be sure to check out our stories about the Best Sweets in Phoenix and the Best Sweets in Flagstaff.
+From fruity paletas to icy raspados featured on the Travel Channel, Tucson has plenty of reasons to eat dessert first.
+Here, we round up some of the best treats to be found in the "Old Pueblo."

 The paleta, an icy Mexican treat perfect for Arizona's warm summer temps, is similar to a popsicle.
 Except better.
-These ice pops are made with fresh fruit and sometimes cream, chocolate, coffee or other flavors.
-At HUB Ice Cream Factory, the Prickly Pear Tamarindo Paleta dipped in tajín and chamoy is a local favorite.
+At HUB Ice Cream, their paletas dipped in tajín or dark chocolate are local favorites.
+These ice pops are made with fresh fruit and sometimes cream, chocolate, coffee or other flavors, some of which are vegan-friendly.

 Retro-hip HUB opened as a response to customer enthusiasm for the house-made desserts at HUB Restaurant.
-Loyalists love pastry chef Dominique Stoller's tempting selections of floats, sundaes and whoopie pies.
-But don't forget about the ice cream—HUB boasts 300 rotating flavors, all inspired by Tucson.
+Loyalists love the tempting selections of ice cream tacos, sundaes, cookies and bubble waffles.
+But their clear claim to fame is the ice cream—HUB boasts 300 rotating flavors, all inspired by Tucson.